NAP-Tuning: Neural Augmented Prompt Tuning for Adversarially Robust Vision-Language Models: Neural Augmentor for Multi-Modal Adversarial Prompt Tuning

 \section{Neural Augmentor for Multi-Modal Adversarial Prompt Tuning}

-Adversarial attacks fundamentally operate by introducing carefully crafted perturbations to input data that cause neural networks to make incorrect predictions.
-In the context of VLMs, these perturbations manipulate feature representations in ways that disrupt the crucial alignment between visual and textual information.
-Building upon our preliminary work on AdvPT, we introduce a comprehensive redesign of prompt-based adversarial defenses through our NAP-Tuning framework.
-This section details our approach, its architectural innovations, and theoretical foundations.
+Building upon our preliminary work on AdvPT, we introduce the NAP-Tuning framework as a structural augmentation for prompt-based adversarial defenses.
+This section details our approach, its structural augmentations, and theoretical foundations.